pablosanjose/Quantica.jl/docs/src/manual.md

     Sites         : (1, 1) --> 2 total per unit cell
 ```

+!!! tip "Advanced: static `dim` with `Val`"
-!!! tip For the `dim` keyword above we can alternatively use `dim = Val(3)`, which is slightly more efficient, because the value is encoded as a type.
+    For the `dim` keyword above we can alternatively use `dim = Val(3)`, which is slightly more efficient, because the value is encoded as a type.
 This is a Julia thing (the concept of type stability), and can be ignored upon a first contact with Quantica.

 One can also *convert* an existing lattice like the above to have a different type, embedding dimension, bravais vectors, `Sublat` names with